victor-develop/WebGazer/README.md

 # Fork Note
-This is just a forked version for study purpose, please checkout the original git repo for information below
+This is just a forked version for study purpose, please checkout the original git repo for information below.
+This repo is a customized version, where its eye-region locator was solely done by js-feat.

 # [WebGazer.js](https://webgazer.cs.brown.edu)